romshark/Go-1-2-Proposal---Immutability/README.md

 ## 1. Introduction
-Immutability is a technique used to prevent mutable shared state, which is a very common source of nasty, hard to find and hard to even identify bugs, especially in concurrent environments.
-It can be achieved through **immutable types**.
-This proposal is based on 5 fundamental rules:
+Immutability is a technique used to prevent mutable shared state, which is a very common source of bugs, especially in concurrent environments, and can be achieved through the concept of **immutable types**.

+Bugs caused by mutable shared state are not only hard to find and fix, but they're also hard to even identify.
+Such kind of problems can be avoided by systematically limiting the mutability of certain objects in the code.
+But a Go 1.x developer's current approach to immutability is manual copying, which lowers runtime performance, code readability, and safety.
+Copying-based immutability makes code verbose, imprecise and ambiguous because the intentions of the code author are never clear.

+**Immutable types** can help achieve this goal more elegantly improving the safety, readability, and expressiveness of the code.
+They're based on 5 fundamental rules:

 - **I.** Each and every type has an immutable counterpart.
 - **II.** Assignments to objects of an immutable type are illegal.
-- **III.** Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
+- **III.** Calls to mutating methods (methods with a mutable receiver type) on objects of an immutable type are illegal.
 - **IV.** Mutable types can be cast to their immutable counterparts, but not the other way around.
 - **V.** Immutable interface methods must be implemented by a method with an immutable receiver type.

-These rules can be enforced by making the compiler scan all objects of immutable types for modification attempts such as assignments and calls to mutating methods and fail the compilation if any illegal mutation attempts were identified.
+These rules can be enforced by making the compiler scan all objects of immutable types for illegal modification attempts, such as assignments and calls to mutating methods and fail the compilation.
 The compiler would also need to check, whether types correctly implement immutable interface methods.

-A Go 1.x developer's current approach to immutability is manual copying because Go 1.x doesn't currently provide any compiler-enforced immutable types.
-This makes Go harder to work with because mutable shared state can't be easily dealt with.

-Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly qualified as mutable.
-This concept would require significant, backward-incompatible language changes breaking existing Go 1.x code, thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.
+Ideally, a safe programming language should enforce [immutability by default](#3-immutability-by-default-go--2x) where all types are immutable unless they're explicitly qualified as mutable because forgetting to make an object immutable is easier, then accidentally making it mutable.
+But this concept would require significant, backward-incompatible language changes breaking existing Go 1.x code.
+Thus such an approach to immutability would only be possible in a new backward-incompatible Go 2.x language specification.

-To prevent breaking Go 1.x compatibility this document describes a backward-compatible approach to adding support for immutable types by overloading the `const` keyword ([see here for more details](#44-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.
-There is no runtime cost to this approach, but a negligible compile-time cost is still required.
+To prevent breaking Go 1.x compatibility this document describes a **backward-compatible** approach to adding support for immutable types by overloading the `const` keyword ([see here for more details](#44-why-overload-the-const-keyword-instead-of-introducing-a-new-keyword-like-immutable-etc)) to act as an immutable type qualifier.

 ### 1.1.
 Current Problems